SingularisArt/Singularis/README.md

 ### Backup

-Before you install all of my [aspects](aspects), you may want to backup your configuration.
+Before you install all of my [configs](config), you may want to backup your configuration.
 Here's how you do it:

 #### Examples